jwhoakley/my-local-ai/README.md

 ## Build Streamlit Front-End container image

-Create a symlink to the app-v<x>.py you want to use, e.g.:
+If it's not there already, create a symlink from the app config version you want to use to 'app.py', e.g.:
 ```
 ln -s app-v4.py app.py
 ```